oschwartz10612/python-example-socket/README.md

 #Messages are read from the socket using recvfrom(), which returns the data as well as the address of the client from which it was sent.

 while True:
-    #Recive a message from the client pi.
+    #Receive a message from the client pi.
 This could be nothing so we need to check.
     data, address = sock.recvfrom(4096)

     #If there is data, print it out and make a decision